Fast Bayesian Functional Principal Components Analysis: Simulations

+For inference on the mean, $\mu(t)$, we only compared to GFSR, as neither the VMP nor POLAR perform inference on this component.
+Results indicate that FAST produces smaller ISE and better coverage probability; see Supplement Section~\ref{supp:Sim_FE} for more details.

+We also compared estimation accuracy and posterior coverage of credible intervals for the scores $\xi_k$.
+Accuracy is calculated as mean square error aggregated by FPC, $k$, within each simulation, $b$.
+Coverage was calculated as the proportion of times the equal-tail $95$\% credible intervals cover the corresponding true scores; see results in Supplement Section~\ref{supp:Sim_Scores}.
+FAST outperforms the other methods and has near nominal coverage.

-Table~\ref{tab:CompTime_Scale} provides computation times (on a personal laptop) as both $N$ (number of subjects) and $M$ (number of grid points) scale up for scenario S1.
-The left side of the table provides times for fixed $N = 50$ and $M=30, 100, 300, 1000$, while the right side of the table provides times for fixed $M = 30$ and $N=50, 100, 300, 1000$.
-The SVD-GP method does not scale up with the number of observations, $M$.
-It requires more than $100$ minutes for $N=50,M=300$ and exhausts available memory for $N=50, M=1000$.
-In contrast, the GFRS method scales well in terms of $M$, but does not scale up with $N$.
-For example, GFRS required more than $100$ minutes for $N=300,M=30$ and more than $24$ hours for $N=1000, M=30$.
-FAST scales almost linearly with both $N$ and $M$, which agrees with complexity analysis of the methods.
-Indeed, FAST is at most linear in both $N$ and $M$, while SVD-GP performs $O(M^3)$ computations and GFSR performs $O(N^3)$ computations \citep{wood_modelling_2000}.
+Table~\ref{tab:CompTime_Scale} provides computation times in minutes on a personal laptop (MacBook Pro, 3.49 GHz and 32GB RAM) as both $N$ (number of subjects) and $M$ (number of observation points) scale up for scenario S1.
+The left column provides times for $N = 50$ and $M \in \{50, 100, 250, 500\}$, while the right provides times for $M = 50$ and $N\in \{50, 100, 250, 500\}$.